 To this day, I do my research before any important meeting with someone.
 I get to know them from their online profiles.
 I look for experiences or other professionals we know in common.
 I contact shared connections and ask about them.
 If possible, I call them or send them a note ahead of time with mentions of those commonalities and let them know I look forward to our meeting.
 And when we chat in person, I’m attentive and give them the floor as much as possible.

 Having worked at Disneyland as a seasonal employee for four years through my first couple years in college, I had the opportunity to put my resume on file with the Walt Disney Company.
 I wasn’t quite sure what that would mean for future work – it just seemed like one of the many cool things the Park did for its “cast members.”

-So immediately out of college I got a job as a technical writer for a local insurance software firm.
+So immediately out of college I got a job as a technical writer for a local medical and dental insurance software firm.
 I was in my first year, in my first in-office job, and I was starting to learn what it meant to work in a corporate environment.
 But one day I got a call from a recruiter who said they were from Walt Disney Imagineering.
 Where?
 Maybe I hadn’t been paying attention, but I didn’t know Imagineering was even still around – I thought they had built Disneyland and were done.
 Well, I was really wrong.